ritaturk/xenko-docs/manual/getting-started/populating-your-scene.md

-# Populate your scene
+# Populating your scene

 After you create a scene, you can add entities to your scene to build your game level.
 You can add an entity to your scene in a couple of ways.

-In this page, you’ll learn how to create an entity from an asset of the **Asset view**, add a new entity in the Scene explorer, and how to duplicate an existing entity with all its properties.
+In this page, you’ll learn how to create an entity from an asset, add a new entity in the Scene explorer, and how to duplicate an existing entity with all its properties.

 ## Add an entity from Asset view

-You can create a new entity directly by dragging an asset from the **Asset view** tab on the Scene Editor.
+You can create a new entity by dragging an asset from the **Asset view** tab in the Scene Editor.
 The following video shows how to drag and place an entity onto the Scene Editor.

 <video controls autoplay loop height="480" width="640">
    <source src="media/add-entities-to-scene-drag-and-place-entity.mp4" type="video/mp4">
 </video>

 _Video: Drag and place an entity_

-You can see the **Asset view** tab at the bottom-center of Game Studio.
-After you select an asset from the **Asset view** tab, drag and drop it in the [Scene Editor](xref:scene-editor).

 When you add a new entity, Game Studio adds the corresponding [components](xref:component), such as model and texture automatically.